Craig-Hudson/cricket-gear-hub/README.md

 #### Step 1 Create

-- All the models were created in my models.py file, and then within my routes.py file, by retrieving the form data, making defensive checks, and then adding and committing them to the database.

 #### Step 2 Read

-- This was achieved by - When users add a book onto the website, All the information of the book will be displayed on the browse books page, it will also be stored on the users profile.
-- Reviews, when users add a review to a book it will be displayed under that books review page, and it will also be viewed on the users profile.

 #### Step 3 Update

-- Users can update their reviews and they can update the information on the book from their profile page with clear buttons easily visible for users to see that they can edit their reviews and book.

 #### Step 4 Delete

-_ Users can delete all their reviews and books from their profile page, both reviews and books added have a delete button, but firstly user will be prompted with modal if they are sure they'd like to delete their review or book.
-If users decide to delete, a review or book, It will be deleted from the whole website.

 ## Features

 ## Technologies Used